uber/logtron/README.md

     trace: true
 }, {
     extendMeta: true,
+    // Each time we log this will include the session key
     meta: {
         sessionKey: 'abc123'
     },
+    // Each time we log this will include if the headers
+    // have been written to the client yet based on the
+    // current value of res.headersSent
     metaFilter: [
         {object: res, mappings: {
             'headersSent' : 'headersSent'